METEO 3 Lesson 7 Images

 Text description of the swath of snow created by a powerful mid-latitude cyclone image.

 The image is a satellite view of a large geographical area in the Midwest United States.
-The region is primarily covered by a significant swath of snow stretching diagonally from the northwest to the southeast.
-To the northwest, there's a predominance of brown, indicating snow-free land.
+The region is primarily covered by a significant swath of snow stretching diagonally from the southwest to northeast.
+Outside of the white snow covered region, the landscape is a mix of greens and browns, indicating snow-free land.
 The snow's coverage is extensive, contrasting sharply against the surrounding barren land.
 Cloud formations are also visible, primarily in the northern and eastern parts of the image, exhibiting a mix of wispy and dense clouds.
 Several state boundaries are outlined, and Lake Michigan can be seen at the northeastern edge, bordered by more clouds and snow.

 radar image of a Midwestern blizzard